I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Tivoli Park is one of the many green spots in and around Llubljana.
 The large green park also houses several museums.
 To get there from the Old Town, you just have to follow the Jakopič promenade to Tivoli Castle, which, by the way, was also designed by Jože Plečnik.
 You can be there in 15 minutes on foot.

 Central Market The Central Market is another work by Jože Plečnik and consists of a marketplace as well as several market halls.
-Here you can find everything from fresh local produce, traditional food to handmade souvenirs.
+Here you can find everything from fresh local produce and traditional food to handmade souvenirs.
 The market complex is open every day except Sundays and is definitely on my list for my next visit to Ljubljana!

 Where to eat in Ljubljana